Jekyll One

 2 Global includes used by all (Asciidoc) content sources

-3 Build-in (Ruby) plugins for Jekyll
+3 Built-in (Ruby) plugins for Jekyll

-4 Static assets for the Web (images for example)
+4 Static assets for the web (images, for example)

 7 Central Jekyll site configuration

-9 Homepage for the Web
+9 Homepage for the website

 Manage existing J1 Projects